Improve CX and More with Cognitive and Process

 Most employees would appreciate learning new knowledge, skills, and actions delivered just in time for the context in front of them.
 This makes employees more satisfied and qualified to advance to more challenging work.

 Better Outcomes from Actions

 People aren’t able to keep up with the speed and complexity of emerging work types without some help.
 With the help of cogs, process mining, machine learning, and compound analytics, people and software can be supercharged to find optimal outcomes for all parties involved under many circumstances.

 As business becomes more complex and fast when linked with the Internet of Things (IoT), cognitive will play a bigger role.
 In fact, innovation will likely be spurred on by cognitive opportunities.

 Better Resource Leverage

 Resources can be dynamically linked with decisions or actions to find the best resource at any point in time to deliver results.
 In situations that are goal driven, cogs can apply intelligence to work allocation and completion.
 The cogs can slide the goals up or down and balance conflicting goals while leveraging optimal use of resources.

 Processes can be cobbled together just in time to optimize multiple goals.
-In fact smart cogs can swarm to bid to service cases or process instances.
-For processes are designed to deal with emergent conditions cogs, process mining, machine learning and compound analytics could bid to serve the goals on the edge (distributed control) instead of reporting to central process control.
+In fact, smart cogs can swarm to bid to service cases or process instances.
+Processes designed to deal with emergent conditions cogs, process mining, machine learning, and compound analytics could bid to serve the goals on the edge (distributed control) instead of reporting to central process control.

 Cognitive can be pretty powerful to serve managing work in all kinds of processes.
 The innovation coming out of this combination of digital technologies in pretty exciting.
 These two will be included in most digital business platforms offered in the market place eventually.